-Brooklyn Cyclones say 'play ball' with fun and ...
+Brooklyn Cyclones Say 'Play Ball' With Fun and ...

 - News Article

-Coinciding with increased fan capacity at Maimonides Park in Coney Island, the Brooklyn Cyclones have announced an abundance of fun promotional nights
+The Brooklyn Cyclones have announced an abundance of fun promotional nights throughout the summer, with giveaways and kids running bases.

 More Recent New York Mets Articles